onomondo/onomondo-eim/README.md

 * `eim_cert`: Configure the location of the certificate that is used for verification of eUICC packages.
 * `eim_key`: Configure the location of the private key that is used for signing eUICC packages.
 * `counter_value`: Set the start value of the replay protection counter (eUICC packages).
+* `consumer_euicc`: Set to true in case the remote ends use a consumer eUICC together with an IoT eUICC emulation mode.
 * `rest_timeout_stuck`: Configure timeout until an order/procedure (e.g. profile download) must finish.
 * `rest_timeout_noshow`: Configure timeout until an order/procedure must start.
 * `rest_timeout_expired`: Configure timeout until the REST API user must lookup/delete the order via the REST API